Starting the Process Involves Submitting an Application With Discrimination Allegations | United Legal Services

-How Much Information Must Be Stated Within An Application Submitted to the Human Rights Tribunal of Ontario?
+How Much Detail of Discriminatory Mistreatment Must Be Explained Within An Application Submitted to the Human Rights Tribunal of Ontario?

 Understanding the Requirements When Submitting a Human Rights Complaint Including Specifics of Alleged Discrimination